swiftlang/swift-evolution/proposals/0317-async-let.md

 * Expanded the discussion of implicit suspension points in Alternatives Considered with a more comprehensive design sketch for making all suspension points explicit.
 * Added discussion of the use of property wrappers instead of `async let` to Alternatives Considered.
+* Added discussion about requiring braces around an `async let` initializer expression to Alternatives Considered.

 After initial pitch (as part of Structured Concurrency):